jmwang0117/hugo-academic/content/home/people.md

 active: true

 # Order that this section appears on the page.
-weight: 25
+weight: 225

 title: Supervisors and Collaborators
 subtitle:

 content:
-  # Page type to display.
-E.g. post, talk, publication...
+  # Choose which groups/teams of users to display.
+  #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups: ["Supervisors"]
+  user_groups:
+    - Supervisors
+    - Collaborators
+    - My Girlfriend

 # [content]
   # Choose which groups/teams of users to display.